-- 4 On 15 November 2020, Chelsea Logistics and Infrastructure Holdings Corp. launched another brand-new RoRo passenger vessel (Hull No. F-1351) at Fukuoka Shipbuilding Co., Ltd.'s Japan shipyard.
+On 15 November 2020, Chelsea Logistics and Infrastructure Holdings Corp. launched another brand-new RoRo passenger vessel (Hull No. F-1351) at Fukuoka Shipbuilding Co., Ltd.'s Japan shipyard.
 This newest passenger ferry ship can carry a total of 1,085 passengers, 24 buses, and 11 trucks.
-MV Trans-Asia 21 which measures 123-meter in length and with a GRT of approximately 8,800 tons, was delivered in 11 May 2021. - 5 On 27 March 2021, the Philippine Government imposed an Enhanced Community Quarantine which restricted the travel of people via sea transport but allowed delivery of cargo including petroleum products to continue.
-On passenger transport, travel to and from the NCR and other provinces, cities and municipalities have been restricted and this greatly impacted the revenues of our passenger vessels.
+MV Trans-Asia 21 which measures 123-meter in length and with a GRT of approximately 8,800 tons, and will be delivered on 11 May 2021.

+On 27 March 2021, the Philippine Government imposed an Enhanced Community Quarantine which restricted the travel of people via sea transport but allowed delivery of cargo including petroleum products to continue trading activities.
+On passenger transport, travel to and from the NCR and other provinces, cities and municipalities have been restricted and this greatly impacted the revenues of our passage vessels.
 Our passenger shipping business comprised 20% of our revenues in 2019.

-6 On April 26, 2021, KGLI-NM executed the sale of 86,116,844 2Go shares as part of the full disposal of the Groups investment in 2Go.
+On 26 April 2021, KGLI-NM executed the sale of 86,116,844 2GO shares as part of the full disposal of the Group's investment in 2GO.